Telemedicine centres on frontline and de-occupied territories

 Portable cardiograph

-Allows you to make a cardiogram and send it to the doctor
+Allows to make a cardiogram and send it to the doctor

 Spirometer